-Warren’s law practice focuses on technology and healthcare companies and technology transactions, particularly in the life sciences, information technology and materials industries.
-He has extensive experience representing startup companies, universities and Fortune 500 companies.
+Warren’s law practice has focused on technology and healthcare companies and technology transactions, particularly in the life sciences, information technology and materials industries.
+He has represented startup companies, universities and Fortune 500 companies.
 Warren’s experience with technology companies dates back to the early 1990s when he represented U.S. Biochemical Corp., including the spinoff of Ribozyme Pharmaceuticals, which ultimately went public.
-Warren oversaw the sale of USB to Amersham Life Sciences.
+Warren subsequently led the sale of USB to Amersham Life Sciences.

-From 2010 to 2015, he served as the part-time CEO of Fluence Therapeutics Inc. in Akron, Ohio.
-Fluence Therapeutics was a Case Western Reserve University/University Hospitals spin-off company focused on commercializing photodynamic therapy for the treatment of psoriasis and other skin diseases.
-Among his accomplishments at Fluence include closing a convertible debt financing round, obtaining Northeast Ohio grant funding and implementation of a European commercialization strategy that included the establishment of a subsidiary in Finland and obtaining funding from the government of Finland.
+From 2010 to 2015, Warren served as the part-time CEO of Fluence Therapeutics Inc. in Akron, Ohio.
+Fluence Therapeutics was a Case Western Reserve University/University Hospitals spin-off company that utilized photodynamic therapy for the treatment of psoriasis and other skin diseases.
+His accomplishments at Fluence include closing a convertible debt financing round, obtaining Northeast Ohio grant funding and implementing a European commercialization strategy that included the establishment of a subsidiary in Finland and obtaining funding from the Finnish government.
 He also participated in the European Commission funded Phos-Istos project run by Inserm (the National Institutes of Health of France) and obtained funding from the European Commission.

 From 2006 to 2009, Warren served as part-time CEO of CardioInsight Technologies Inc., a Case Western Reserve University/University Hospitals spin-off, in Cleveland.
 CardioInsight is commercializing electrocardiographic imaging, which is used to guide ablation therapy for atrial fibrillation and other arrhythmias.
-(CardioInsight was sold to Medtronic in June 2015 for $93 million, plus an earnout.)
-Under his leadership, the company closed a Series A venture capital financing and raised grant funding from the Global Cardiovascular Innovation Center.
+CardioInsight was ultimately sold to Medtronic in June 2015 for $93 million, plus an earnout.
+Under Warren’s leadership, the company closed a Series A venture capital financing and raised grant funding from the Global Cardiovascular Innovation Center.
 It also grew to seven employees, initiated clinical trials and hired a full-time CEO in connection with a Series B financing.